Nigerian stocks end losing steak to gain 1.7 pct

-LAGOS, June 28 Nigerian stocks ended a three-day losing streak on Wednesday to gain 1.67 percent, as investors piled into the market ahead of upcoming half-year financial results.
+LAGOS, June 28 (Reuters) - Nigerian stocks ended a three-day losing streak on Wednesday to gain 1.67 percent, as investors piled into the market ahead of upcoming half-year financial results.

 Investors sentiment turned bearish last week on the possibility that MSCI could downgrade Nigeria later in the year.